freevariable/Fulgance/README.md

 - [x] define realistic (eg: Paris Metro Line 1) or fancy routes (eg: The Polar Comet) with grades and curves
 - [x] define realistic or fancy schedules on these routes
 - [x] define your own rolling stock (EMUs and steam engines)
+- [x] save sim, restore and resume at a later time
 - [x] get live simulation JSON data through a REST API (see below supported verbs)
 - [x] run schedules in real-time or accelerated time
 - [ ] scale train services according to passengers peaks (TRAFFIC MANAGER feature)